Yukaii/oshw1/README.md

 	> $

-now you get your word frequency.
+now you get your word frequency on server side terminal